gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 In the next few steps we will be deploying our own bridging contracts based off the `CCNext-smart-contracts` repository.
-This repository contains templates for the two smart contracts we will be using:
+This repository contains templates for the two smart contracts we will be deploying on Creditcoin USC Testnet:

 - `UniversalBridgeProxy.sol`
 - `ERC20Mintable.sol`

-Proxy contracts such as `UniversalBridgeProxy` are intended to be deployed by DApp builders.
-Here, our proxy contract is used only for bridging tokens.
-A proxy contract interprets the oracle proof data which is send to it, and serves out relevant output for a DApp to process.
+Universal smart contracts (USCs) such as `UniversalBridgeProxy` are intended to be deployed by DApp builders.
+Here, our USC is used only for bridging tokens.
+A USC retrieves cross-chain data from oracle query results.
+It then interprets that data into typed values, and uses the typed cross-chain data to call further DApp business logic.

 For instance, our `UniversalBridgeProxy` looks for fields like `from`, `to`, and `amount` in the oracle proof we submit to it.
 With those fields, the contract can verify whether or not a token